MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-and-managing-r-packages.md

 | SQL Server 2016 R Services | 3.2.2   | RevoScaleR, sqlrutil  |
 | SQL Server 2017 Machine Learning Services| 3.4.3 | RevoScaleR, MicrosoftML, olapR, sqlrutil|

-After an initial installation, R packages are refreshed through service packs and cumulative updates, but full version upgrades are only possible by product upgrades (from SQL Server 2016 to SQL Server 2017) or by binding R support to Microsoft Machine Learning Server.
+You can add packages and pre-installed models to SQL Server 2016 R Services by binding to the Modern Lifecycle Support policy.
+Binding changes the servicing model.
+By default, after an initial installation, R packages are refreshed through service packs and cumulative updates.
+Additional packages and full version upgrades of core R components are only possible through product upgrades (from SQL Server 2016 to SQL Server 2017) or by binding R support to Microsoft Machine Learning Server.
 For more information, see [Upgrade R and Python components in SQL Server](use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).

 ### Python components

 SQL Server 2017 adds Python components.
 When you select the Python language option, an Anaconda distribution is installed.
 In addition to Python code libraries, the standard installation includes sample data, unit tests, and sample scripts.

+Microsoft packages include [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) as the Python equivalent of RevoScaleR, with streaming, parallel execution of rx functions for data import and transformation, modeling, visualization, and analysis.
+Another Python package is [microsoftml](https://docs.microsoft.com/machine-learning-server/python-reference/microsoftml/microsoftml-package) for training and transformations, scoring, text and image analysis, and feature extraction for deriving values from existing data.

-SQL Server 2017 Machine Learning is the first release to have Python support.
+SQL Server 2017 Machine Learning is the first release to have both R and Python support.

 |Release             | Anaconda version| Microsoft packages    |
 |--------------------|-----------------|-----------------------|